 Look out for our newsletters in your inbox soon.

 Tucson is an urban area that has a more chill vibe than Phoenix but still has lots to see and do.
-This is friendly and laid-back place that has lots of saguaro cacti and hiking areas to explore.
+This is a friendly and laid-back place that has lots of saguaro cacti and hiking areas to explore.
 Saguaro National Park is nearby, and Mt.
 Lemmon is also great for a mountain hike.
 Head to Fourth Avenue in the downtown area for shopping, restaurants, bars, and breweries.
 There’s a University of Arizona campus here that hosts cultural events and has a science center and planetarium.
 Some of the local events to check out here are the Tucson Gem, Mineral and Fossil Showcase, the Tucson Culinary Festival, and the Tucson Festival of Books.
 Book your stay at the White Stallion Ranch, Hacienda Del Sol Guest Ranch Resort, or Canyon Ranch when you stay in Tucson.

 Yuma is a border town next to California and Baja California, Mexico.
 Visit the Castle Dome Mines Museum and Ghost Town and the Yuma Territorial Prison to learn about local history.
 Gateway Park is a nice place to go for a walk or jog, and the Imperial Sand Dunes Recreation Area is an other-worldly place where you can wander across the sand to your heart’s content.
 You can also cross over the Mexican border to visit the border towns on the other side or explore elsewhere in Mexico.
 Consider staying at the Radisson Hotel Yuma, La Fuente Inn & Suites, or the Hilton Garden Inn Yuma Pivot Point when you visit this part of Arizona.